 Most of the fat in the human diet is in the form of triacylglycerol (TAG), which consists of three fatty acids linked to glycerol.
 In the digestive tract, TAG is hydrolyzed by the enzyme lipase, to release free fatty acids and monoglycerides.

 The key issue in the digestion and absorption of fats is one of solubility: lipids are hydrophobic, and thus are poorly soluble in the aqueous environment of the digestive tract.
 The digestive enzyme, lipase, is water soluble and can only work at the surface of fat globules.
 Digestion is greatly aided by emulsification, the breaking up of fat globules into much smaller emulsion droplets.
 Bile salts and phospholipids are amphipathic molecules that are present in the bile.
-Motility in the small intestine breaks fat globules apart into small droplets that are coated with bile salts and phospholipids, which prevent the emulsion droplets from re-associating.
+Motility in the small intestine breaks fat globules apart into small droplets that are coated with bile salts and phospholipids, preventing the emulsion droplets from re-associating.

 The emulsion droplets are where digestion occurs.
 Emulsification greatly increases the surface area where water-soluble lipase can work to digest TAG.
 Another factor that helps is colipase, an amphipathic protein that binds and anchors lipase at the surface of the emulsion droplet.